-Edge-grain butcher block is probably the most popular construction style today.
+At this time Edge-grain butcher block is the only type of butcher block we manufacture.
 Edge-grain construction is used throughout our entire line—for standard countertops, kitchen islands, commercial food service tops, professional cutting boards and industrial workbench tops.

 Functionally, edge-grain butcher block is less durable relative to end-grain construction, but still provides an extremely solid work surface.
 As a cutting surface, edge-grain surfaces perform nearly as well as end-grain surfaces, but do show wear more quickly.
 Of course, the beauty of butcher block is what living brings in, sandpaper takes out.
 Butcher block can be easily restored to its original condition.

 Stylistically, edge-grain features a tighter, more consistent grain pattern that runs parallel along the length of the top.
 Colors can vary within the same top and species, as both sapwood and heartwood is used in the construction.

 Edge-grain butcher block is built by stacking wood staves of various lengths and widths on their sides—or edge.
 The staves are glued up with our exclusive Wood Welded® gluing process for maximum strength and durability.